zzybluebell/tp/docs/UserGuide.md

 #### 8.1.
 Deleting a member by member id

-Deletes a member using member id
+Deletes a member using member id.

 Format: `del -mem/ -id/<MEMBER_ID>`